nikmakepeace/cthughanix/PROJECT_RUNTIME_MAP.md

 The order matters:

 - `flame` propagates/decays the previous finished image.
-- `translate` remaps pixels using loaded translation tables unless the flame folded translation into its own loop and set `done_translate`.
+- `translate` remaps pixels using loaded translation tables as its own stage.
 - `wave` draws fresh sound-reactive marks into the active buffer.
 - swapping makes the finished frame become `passiveBuffer`, which display code reads.